 The club has coaching to support both paragliding and hang gliding.
 Our coaches are here to assist with all advice and aspects of pilot development, be it induction to the club for the newly qualified, mentoring through the Pilot Development syllabus, site briefings, equipment or just a general chat about any query to do with flying.
 Do not hesitate to contact a club coach - details are in Club Contacts.

-We've now introduced a new pilot development programme to help support the transition from a school to club environment.
-This includes structured theory lectures culminating in completion of the theory syllabus for the Pilot exam, as well as mentoring for progression to XC.
+It is envisaged a formal pilot development scheme will be implemented in 2021 to help support the transition from a school to club environment and include structured theory lectures culminating in completion of the theory syllabus for the Pilot exam, as well as mentoring for progression to XC.
 Keep an eye on the club forum and messenger groups for up to date information.First Landings

 |Office||Name||Phone no||Mobile no|